-- Transport from the final delivery point of raw materials, chemicals, auxiliary, etc., (see above regarding upstream processes) to the manufacturing plant/ should be based on the actual transportation mode, distance from the supplier, and vehicle load, if available. - Specific data shall be used for the mixing of the main ingredients (raw material) in the detergent as well as for on-site generation of steam, heat, electricity, etc., where relevant. - For electricity used in the core processes, generation of electricity used shall be accounted for in this priority: 1.
-Specific electricity mix as generated, or purchased from an electricity supplier, demonstrated by a Guarantee of Origin or similar as provided by the electricity supplier.
-2. Residual electricity mix of the electricity supplier on the market.
-3. Residual electricity mix on the market4.
-4. Electricity consumption mix on the market5.
-This option shall not be used for electricity used in processes over which the manufacturer (EPD owner) has direct control, as long as the composition of the residual grid mix has been publicly disclosed6.
+- Transport from the final delivery point of raw materials, chemicals, main parts, and components (see above regarding upstream processes) to the manufacturing plant/place of service provision should be based on the actual transportation mode, distance from the supplier, and vehicle load, if available. - Specific data shall be used for the manufacturing of the product (including dyeing and finishing) and for the manufacture of main parts as well as for on-site generation of steam, heat, electricity, etc., where relevant. - Generic data may be used for the lamination process if carried out by an external party, not under the operational control of the EPD owner. - For electricity used in the core processes, generation of electricity used shall be accounted for in this priority: - Specific electricity mix as generated, or purchased from an electricity supplier, demonstrated by a Guarantee of Origin or similar as provided by the electricity supplier. - Residual electricity mix of the electricity supplier on the market. - Residual electricity mix on the market. - Electricity consumption mix on the market.
+This option shall not be used for electricity used in processes over which the manufacturer (EPD owner) has direct control, as long as the composition of the residual grid mix has been publicly disclosed.